ecwu/ecwu.github.io.source/content/post/finding-the-name-for-color/index.md

 ## Epilogue

 This article is the first academic work I finished without outer pushes (like school or work).
-I was not quite familiar with the topic initially (I still do not fully understand the full picture after all my research, like how the CIELAB converted and modeled).
+Initially, I was not entirely familiar with the topic (I still do not fully understand the complete picture after my research, like how the CIELAB converted and modeled).
 But I was having a lot of fun when writing the text and creating the visualization and interactive modules.

-Revisiting the color naming problem.
+Back to the color naming problem.
 I could give a good enough solution from what I have learned, but there exists more that I have not covered so that we can improve.
 Like:

 - How humans see color does not solely depend on the object that reflects or emits lights.
 The environment that the people are in is also important.
 So [Illuminations condition](https://en.wikipedia.org/wiki/Standard_illuminant) should also be considered
 - Color naming is not complete; naming schemes with more names can improve the accuracy in color matching.